LarryLo/spark_submit_helper/README.md

 # spark_submit_helper
-A simple program which submit solution to test the Spark Competition in Taiwan
+A simple program, which submit the solution of subject, to test the Spark Competition in Taiwan.

 * Pre-install
   * Rust ~1.17.0